Jeffery Agate: Murder

+Agate was shot dead by members of the Provisional Irish Republican Army (IRA) outside his home at Talbot Park, Derry as he returned from work on the evening of 2 February 1977.

-Agate was a well-liked and respected figure in both DuPont and the Derry community.
-Raymond McClean wrote in The Road to Bloody Sunday that "Jeff Agate was an honest and just human being of the highest calibre.
+Agate had been well-liked and respected by DuPont workers regardless of their background, and by the Derry community generally.
+Consequently, Agate's killing prompted an enormous outpouring of public grief that culminated in a mass protest at Guildhall Square in Derry and united people from all communities at a time of heightened sectarian tension.
+The nationalist former mayor of Derry Raymond McClean, who had worked as a medical doctor at the DuPont plant, later described Agate as "an honest and just human being of the highest calibre.
 His assassination by the IRA left me in total disbelief and disgust."
-Agate's killing prompted an enormous outpouring of public grief that culminated in a mass protest at Guildhall Square in Derry and united people from all communities at a time of heightened sectarian tension.

-His widow, Alice Vera Agate (née Dand) returned to her native Newcastle upon Tyne where she lived in relative isolation until her death in 1994.
+Agate's widow, Alice Vera Agate (née Dand) returned to her native Newcastle upon Tyne where she lived in relative isolation until her death in 1994.
 The Agates had no children.

 Agate's murder was the first in a series of IRA attacks on businessmen.
-The IRA claimed that "Those involved in the management of the economy serve British interests.
+The IRA claimed that "[t]hose involved in the management of the economy serve British interests.
 They represent and maintain economic interests which make the war necessary."